To connect to a remote desktop or application, you must provide the name of a server and supply credentials for your user account.

 - (Optional) Tap the display protocol settings icon in the upper-right corner of the screen to select the display protocol to use.

+PCoIP provides an optimized PC experience for delivery of images, audio, and video content on the LAN or across the WAN.
 VMware Blast provides better battery life and is the best protocol for high-end 3D and mobile device users.
 The default display protocol is PCoIP.

 - Tap a remote desktop or application icon to connect to it.